MirageNet/Mirage/doc/docs/components/network-ping-display.md

 # Network Ping Display

-Network Ping Display shows the Ping time for clients using OnGUI.
+Network Ping Display shows the ping time for clients using OnGUI.

-The Ping time is the moving average of the (RTT) Round-trip delay time.
+The ping time is the moving average of the (RTT) Round-trip delay time.
 RTT is calculated by the PingMessage/PongMessage between the client and server.

 ![Inspector](/img/components/NetworkPingDisplay.png)